Training to Care

 But there is more.
 God promises to watch over us (Luke 12:6-7), care for us (Matthew 6:25-34), and guide events in our lives to ultimately benefit us (Romans 8:28).

-As people of faith we look to the sacrifice of Jesus as the perfect example of love and caring.
-That leads us to the second Biblical pursuit: converting faith in action.
+As people of faith, we look to the sacrifice of Jesus as the perfect example of love and caring.
+That leads us to the second Biblical pursuit: converting faith into action.

 As the message of salvation grows and is nurtured in each of us, we mature and eventually face this challenge: “Can I be any less loving towards others?”
 (Matthew 10:8; 18:21-35; 2 Corinthians 1:3,4).
 Jesus referenced this in his description of Judgment Day in which He emphasized love shown love to others as the testimony of a living faith (Matthew 25:31-46).

 Even if our children are on today’s path of self-absorption it is not too late.
-Even if we find ourselves committed to a lifestyle not conducive to caring for others, we can change.
+We can change even if we find ourselves committed to a lifestyle not conducive to caring for others.
 It involves conditioning!
-To run a long-distance marathon we do not start training by running 26-plus miles.
+We do not start training by running 26-plus miles to run a long-distance marathon.
 We must work up to it.

 Start by pondering the words of Paul to the Philippians where he writes: Do nothing out of selfish ambition or vain conceit, but in humility consider others better than yourselves.
 Each of you should look not only to your own interests, but also to the interests of others.
 Your attitude should be the same as that of Christ Jesus.
 (Philippians 2:3-5).

-Think about each word and ask yourself what it means for you, the way you live, and the way you can care for others.
+Think about each word and ask yourself what it means for you, how you live, and how you can care for others.
 Then, look for caring opportunities.
 It may be watching over your parents or grandparents.
 Perhaps it might involve visiting friends and family (or even strangers) who reside in a nursing home.
 Begin with baby steps, then grow in your concern and activity.